John Wishart of Pitarrow: Rebellion against Mary, Queen of Scots

-He joined William Kirkcaldy of Grange in Edinburgh Castle, and became constable of the fortress.
-He was one of the eight persons by whose assistance Kirkcaldy undertook to hold the castle against all assailants, and on the capitulation to Morton and William Drury in May 1573 he became a prisoner.
-On 11 June he was denounced as a rebel, and his lands and goods conferred on his nephew John Wishart, "son to Mr James Wishart of Balfeeth."
+As Laird of Pitarrow, he is sometimes confused with Henry Echlin of Pittadro, who was at this time the Constable of Edinburgh Castle with William Kirkcaldy of Grange.
+On 11 July 1573, Wishart was denounced as a rebel for not paying a debt, and his lands and goods conferred on his nephew John Wishart, "son to Mr James Wishart of Balfeith".
 He was also deprived of his judicial office, but on 18 January 1574 he was reappointed an extraordinary lord of session, and on 20 March took his seat in the privy council.

 Wishart died on 25 September 1576.
 He married Janet Falconer, sister of Sir Alexander Falconer of Halkerton in Kincardineshire, they had no children.
 He was succeeded in his estates by his nephew John Wishart, eldest son of James Wishart of Balfeith.

 In 1573 John Davidson dedicated to Wishart his poem on Knox, Ane Brief Commendatiovn of Vprichtnes.
 The English ambassador Thomas Randolph had a very high opinion of Wishart, and described him as "a man mervileus wyse, discryte, and godly, withowte spotte or wryncle."
 Wishart was one of those wittily portrayed in Thomas Maitland's squib representing a conference of the lords with the regent Moray.